ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 - : int list list = [[1; 2]; [3]; [4; 5; 6]]
 ```

+The example above read the following way:
+1. The empty list, prononced “nil”
+1. A list containing the numbers 1, 2 and 3
+1. A list containing the booleans `false`, `true` and `false`.
+Repetitions are allowed
+1. A list of lists

-Lists are defined as being either empty, which is written `[]` (pronounced “nil”), or being an element `x` added at the front of another list `u`, which is written `x :: u` (the double colon operator is pronounced “cons”).
+Lists are defined as being either empty, which is written `[]`, or being an element `x` added at the front of another list `u`, which is written `x :: u` (the double colon operator is pronounced “cons”).

 ```ocaml
 # 1 :: [2; 3; 4];;
 - : int list = [1; 2; 3; 4]
 ```

-These notations also apply to pattern matching.
-For example, here is how to define a recursive function that computes the sum of a list of integers:
+In OCaml, _patten matching_ provides a mean to inspect data of any kind, except functions.
+In this section, it is introduced on lists, it will be generalized to other datatypes in the next section.
+Here is how to define a recursive function that computes the sum of a list of integers:

 ```ocaml
 # let rec sum u =